aws-samples/mgn-server-migration-demo/README.md

 ## The Guide
 1. Ensure you have an AWS account to deploy into.
 Configure your terminal so you can run AWS CLI commands in this account.
 2. Create an EC2 key pair (`RSA` and `.pem`) in the console with the name `mgn_demo`.
 If you use a different name, pass this as the `Ec2KeyPairName` parameter in step 6.
    > While we do not intend to SSH to the instance in this guide, it can be useful to have SSH access for debugging purposes.
-System Manager is configured to gain access to the EC2 terminal using Session Manager.
+System Manager is also configured to gain access to the EC2 terminal using Session Manager.
 3. Set up a user for the MGN agent.
 Follow this guide and get your access key ID and secret access key: https://docs.aws.amazon.com/mgn/latest/ug/credentials.html
 4. Pass in key ID and secret access key values using the supplied  `MgnUserAccessKeyId` and `MgnUserSecretAccessKey` parameters in step 6.
 5. Configure the Application Migration Service in the console:
-   * **Staging area subnet:** Select the VPC and Subnet prefixed 'TargetVpc*' in your account.
+   * **Staging area subnet:** Select the VPC and Subnet prefixed `TargetVpc*` in your account.
    * Leave all other settings as default values
 6. Deploy the stack:
    ```bash